FeralAI/MPG/README.md

 ## What is MPG?

-MPG is a fast and flexible C++ library for managing gamepad inputs.
-The goal is to provide a common interface to implement gamepad processing logic, without being tied to any specific platform.
-MPG makes no assumptions about your MCU/CPU or USB implementation.
+MPG is a C++ library for processing and converting gamepad inputs, with support for XInput, DirectInput and Nintendo Switch.
+MPG has a fast and flexible API, but also makes no assumptions about your implementation details.
 This makes it a great option to use across different architectures, and facilitates easy integration into existing projects.
+Just implement a few methods and BYO USB implementation and you're all set!

 ### Features